- Registered childcare

 There are two types of childcare - registered and non-registered.
 Registered childcare is childcare that is registered and inspected by The Office for Standards in Education (Ofsted).
 The different types of registered childcare available are listed below with an approximate age range:

 - Pre-schools and playgroups (2 years 6 months to 4 years)

 - Out of School childcare (5+ years) - for school aged children.
 This runs before school, after school or during holidays

 Ofsted monitors the quality of childcare and ensures the following:

 - A registered childcarer is inspected regularly with a maximum of three years between each inspection

 - A copy of an inspection report is available to view on the Ofsted website, see external links section for a link to their website.
 Alternatively you can ask the provider for a copy (please note for a childminder's individual report, you will need to obtain a copy from the childminder directly as we are unable to disclose the Ofsted Registration number for childminders)

-- All childcarers have an up to date Criminal Records Bureau (CRB) check
+- All childcarers have an up to date Disclosure and Barring Service (DBS) check

 - That the Early Years Foundation Stage (EYFS) is followed and met.
 Further information on the EYFS can be found on the direct gov website see external links section for a link to their website.